ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 ..
 Note:: Chipyard can also run on systems without a Conda installation.
 However, users on these systems must manually install toolchains and dependencies.

 First Chipyard requires there to be Conda installed on the system.
-Please refer to the `Conda installation instructions <https://github.com/conda-forge/miniforge/#download>`__ on how to install Conda with the Miniforge installer.
+Please refer to the `Conda installation instructions <https://github.com/conda-forge/miniforge/#download>`__ on how to install Conda with the **Miniforge** installer.
-Afterwards, verify that Conda is a sufficient version (we test on version 4.12.0/4.13.0 but higher is most likely fine).
+Afterwards, verify that Conda is a sufficient version (we test on version 4.12.0 but higher is most likely fine).

 ..
 Note:: If you have installed conda separately from this documentation (i.e. from miniconda or full Anaconda), please ensure you follow https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge to use ``conda-forge`` packages without any issues.